leregdos/leregdos.github.io/portfolio/README.md

 ### Project Description

-This portfolio website is a personal project designed to showcase my diverse interests and skills in software development, theater, and interactive media.
+This portfolio website is a project designed to showcase my diverse interests and skills in software development, theater, physical wellness and interactive media.
 My goal was to create a professional yet engaging online presence that reflects my personality and professional capabilities.

 ### Process